ansonl/topo-map-post-processing/minimal-toolchange-gcode.md

 The movement commands to perform the toolchange can be set and managed within firmware or the slicer.

 I highly recommend setting your toolchange G-code within firmware as a macro in Marlin or Klipper.
 The firmware will handle both the hotend offset and toolchange which simplifies the process.
-Then all you need to do to perform a toolchange write/send the [`T` command](https://marlinfw.org/docs/gcode/T.html) with the extruder index after it like `T0` or `T1`.
+Then all you need to do to perform a toolchange is write/send the [`T` command](https://marlinfw.org/docs/gcode/T.html) with the extruder index after it like `T0` or `T1`.

 With toolchange movements properly setup in firmware, a toolchange becomes as simple as the below.